 Before meeting each other when we lived across the street from each other:

-M was afraid of flying and did not know how to pay a taxi driver
+- M was afraid of flying and did not know how to pay a taxi driver

-I had no clue how to drive in a city
+- I had no clue how to drive in a city

-Everything else I will deny happened
+- Everything else which I will deny it happened.